-In consultation with his or her committee chair, the student shall identify a faculty member from a different graduate program to serve as the university representative.
-In the case of a dissertation committee, the university representative must be a full graduate faculty member from another UH campus may not serve as UR.
-Committee chairs must ensure that the UR is indeed an individual who is at “arm’s length” from the faculty in the student’s graduate program.
+In consultation with his or her committee chair, the student shall identify a faculty member from a different graduate program to serve as the UR.
+A level 3 cooperating graduate faculty member from another UH campus may not serve as UR.
+Committee chairs must ensure that the UR is indeed an individual who is at “arm’s length” from themselves and the faculty in the student’s graduate program.
 Partners and spouses or faculty who may be related or were formerly related, may not serve in roles of chair and UR on the same committee.